Back

 The featured image in this article has been used under a Creative Commons licence.

-Dr Stefan Andreasson is a Senior Lecturer in the School of History, Anthropology, Philosophy and Politics at Queen's University Belfast.
-He works in the areas of international and comparative politics with a primary interest in the political economy of development and energy markets in sub-Saharan Africa and the post-colonial world.
+Dr Stefan Andreasson is a Reader in Comparative Politics in the School of History, Anthropology, Philosophy and Politics at Queen's University Belfast.
+He works in the areas of international and comparative politics with a particular interest in the political economy of development and energy markets in sub-Saharan Africa and the post-colonial world more generally.